Seirdy/seirdy.one/content/posts/website-best-practices.md

 Some people raised fingerprinting concerns when I suggested using the default "sans-serif" font.
 Websites could see which font this maps to in order to identify users.

-I don't know much about fingerprinting, except that you can't do font enumeration or accurately calculate font metrics without JavaScript.
+You can't do font enumeration or accurately calculate font metrics without JavaScript.
 Since text-based websites that follow these best-practices don't send requests after the page loads and have no scripts, they shouldn't be able to fingerprint via font identification.

 Other websites can still fingerprint via font enumeration using JavaScript.
-They don't need to stop at seeing what sans-serif maps to: they can see available fonts on a user's system,[^10] the user's canvas fingerprint, window dimensions, etc. Some of these can be mitigated by [Firefox's protections against fingerprinting](https://support.mozilla.org/en-US/kb/firefox-protection-against-fingerprinting), but these protections understandably override user font preferences.
+They don't need to stop at seeing what sans-serif maps to: they can see available fonts on a user's system,[^11] the user's canvas fingerprint, window dimensions, etc. Some of these can be mitigated by [Firefox's protections against fingerprinting](https://support.mozilla.org/en-US/kb/firefox-protection-against-fingerprinting), but these protections understandably override user font preferences.

 Ultimately, surveillance self-defense on the web is an arms race full of trade-offs.
 If you want both privacy and customizability, the web is not the place to look; try Gemini or Gopher instead.